thanek/nginx-as-load-balancer/README.md

-# Ngingx as simple load balancer
+# Nginx as simple load balancer

 You can use Nginx' upstream functionality to get a light and simple load balancer.
 See http://nginx.org/en/docs/http/ngx_http_upstream_module.html for more details.